TylorS167/pure-number-generator/README.md

 ##### `splitGenerator(quantity: number, seed: RandomNumberGenerator): ReadonlyArray<RandomNumberGenerator>`

-Given a quantity and a seed creates an array of `n` number random number generators.
+Given a quantity and a seed, it creates an array of `n` number random number generators.

 ```typescript
 import { createWithSeed, splitGenerator } from 'pure-number-generator'